-Not too common in the United States, light fragrant whisky that often carry that sweet touch, such as a Dalwhinnie, are often best with seafood and spicy meals.
-When matching whiskies it is important to remember that you are creating a match where the food brings something new out of the whisky.
+Not too common in the United States, light fragrant whiskey that often carry that sweet touch, such as a Dalwhinnie, are often best with seafood and spicy meals.
+When matching whiskeys it is important to remember that you are creating a match where the food brings something new out of the whiskey.
 This gastronomic synergy creates the perfect balance between sweet and spicy, ensuring that not one flavor becomes too overwhelming.
 When consuming raw dishes such as sushi, or even soft, creamy cheeses, the tanginess of your single malt will be the perfect compliment to your meal.

-In general, food cooked with fat will always be a good match for any spirit, including whisky.
-From butter to a chunk of meat, the fat from these dishes will coat your mouth, creating the path for a sip of whisky that will dissolve an overload of flavors in these fats.
-The high alcohol content and spiciness of these heavier whiskies also make them a great pairing for strong cheeses and even dark chocolate!
+In general, food cooked with fat will always be a good match for any spirit, including whiskey.
+From butter to a chunk of meat, the fat from these dishes will coat your mouth, creating the path for a sip of whiskey that will dissolve an overload of flavors in these fats.
+The high alcohol content and spiciness of these heavier whiskeys also make them a great pairing for strong cheeses and even dark chocolate!

 Our experience of food and rink is far more than the flavors that we experience on our tastebuds.
 When learning how to match whiskey with your favorite dishes, it is crucial to keep in mind the aromas and feelings inside of your mouth as well!